ocristian/java-box/lambdas-and-streams/README.md

 ##### Stream Terminal Operations

-> Papeline is only evaluated when the terminal operations is called
+> Pipeline is only evaluated when the terminal operations is called

 - all operations can execute sequentially or in parallel
-- intermediate operatins can be merged
+- intermediate operations can be merged
 - Stream characteristics help identify optimisations
 	+ DISTINCT stream passed to distinct() is a no-op